Lahdhirim/CV-human-pose-classifier-ViT-aws/README.md

 The application will be publicly accessible to anyone with the instance’s public IP address.
 Access can be controlled via the EC2 Security Group:
 - To allow access from any IP address, set the Source  `to 0.0.0.0/0` on TCP port  `8501`.\
     ⚠️ Use  `0.0.0.0/0` only if you're aware of the security implications.
 For more restricted access, specify your own IP or a limited range.

+## Human Pose Classification & Beyond

+This classifier is designed not only for human action recognition but also as a **flexible image classification framework**.
+Thanks to its modular pipeline and configuration-driven design:

+- **Configurable Pipelines**: Each stage of the workflow (preprocessing, training, testing and inference) is controlled by its own configuration file (`preprocessing_config.json`, `training_config.json`, `testing_config.json`, `inference_config.json`).
+- **No Code Changes Required**: You can adapt the application to new datasets or classification tasks simply by updating the configuration files.
+- **End-to-End Workflow**: From data preprocessing to model training, evaluation, and deployment, all steps are fully automated and modular.
+- **Rapid Deployment**: The same FastAPI + Streamlit interface can serve any trained model without modification, making it suitable for a wide range of computer vision tasks beyond human pose classification.